 Speculative fiction is anything with a “What if…?” premise.
 Wikipedia has a useful overview of what the term generally covers.
 It can apply to the past, present or future, and includes (but is not limited to):

-- satire (assuming some speculative form – e.g. Gulliver’s Travels)
+• satire (assuming it takes some speculative form – e.g. Gulliver’s Travels)

 Or any blend of the above – we are less worried about whether your book is a neat fit for a particular genre, and more interested in the quality of your writing.
 If your story has some speculative element, then whatever the genre, we will likely consider it.
 This also applies to graphic novels or anything with a non-conventional format: if there’s a speculative element, then we’ll take a look.